Check-In & Check-Out

 Internet, cable, and phone services are the responsibility of the tenants.
 The College of Idaho does not provide these services.

 The College of Idaho carries no insurance on the contents of the houses.
 Tenants should consider providing their own insurance.
 Information about Renter’s Insurance can be found in the Office of Residence Life.

 Tenants are not allowed to make copies of house keys for personal distribution.
 If this happens, the tenants will be charged for re-coring the house entrances.
-Requests for additional keys can be made from Facilities.

 The College of Idaho maintains the rental house yards.
 If a tenant has concerns or requests regarding the yard, please direct these to Facilities.